Challenges in marketing the ocarina

 - Knowing how to practice effectively also helps a lot with making reliable progress.

-If someone learns to play the ocarina without prior awareness that they need to learn these things, it is very easy for bad habits to develop.
-Many of these factors may be difficult to notice without tuition, and it is very easy for someone to end up practising in a way that will never lead to them sounding good.
+If someone learns to play the ocarina without realising they need to learn certain skills, it is very easy for bad habits to develop.
+Many of these factors may be difficult to notice without tuition, and they may not be aware they are practising in a way that will never lead to sounding good.

-Without widespread knowledge of what the ocarina can do in the hands of a skilled performer, it is going to negatively affect the instrument's reputation.
-This can already be seen in the recorder and the tin whistle.
+Without widespread knowledge of what the ocarina can do in the hands of a skilled performer, it will negatively impact the instrument's reputation.
+This issue can be seen in the recorder and the tin whistle.
 Both are tubular wind instruments and by that nature capable of similar playing styles, yet:

 - The tin whistle is widely played in Irish traditional music.
 It is treated as a serious part of the tradition, and is played to a very high standard.

 As was noted in the previous section, people develop fixed ideas about things.
-They take things at face value, and rarely question things for themselves.
+They take things at face value and rarely question them for themselves.
 Thus, if an instrument has a reputation of being incapable, most people will disregard it offhand.
-Once such stigmas become ingrained in a wide population, they are VERY difficult to shift.
+Once such stigmas become ingrained in a large portion of the population, they are challenging to shift.

-There isn't anything wrong with playing an instrument in a non-serious way for personal enjoyment, but I do feel that other instruments can cater to this need better than the ocarina.
+There isn't anything wrong with playing an instrument in a non-serious way for personal enjoyment.
+Still, I feel that other instruments can better cater to this need than the ocarina.
 The keyboard, for instance, has stable pitch, and so a player can ignore it and still get a good sound.
-Mbira also has similar proprieties.
+Mbira also has similar properties.

 It would be entirely possible to create an ocarina-like electronic instrument with stable pitch and consistent fingerings, which is discussed in another appendix.